Sudanese rally against army tightening grip on power; 5 dead

 The demonstrations took place amid tight security.
 Authorities had closed off bridges over the Nile River linking Khartoum’s neighborhoods.
 Troops and paramilitary forces also sealed off the area around the military headquarters, where thousands of protesters set up camp in April 2019, forcing the military to remove al-Bashir.

-The U.N. envoy in Sudan, Volker Perthes, urged security forces to “exercise utmost restraint” and called for demonstrators to “maintain the principle of peaceful protest.”
+Saturday’s deaths have brought the tally to at least 19 protesters killed due to excessive force used by the country’s security forces since the Oct.
+25 coup, according to Sudanese doctors and the United Nations.

-Since the Oct.
-25 takeover, at least 17 anti-coup protesters have been killed due to excessive force used by the country’s security forces, according to Sudanese doctors and the United Nations.
-That tally includes the protesters killed on Saturday.
-Ongoing mediation efforts are seeking a way out of the crisis.
+Ongoing mediation efforts have sought a way out of the crisis in Sudan.

 Magdy reported from Cairo.